The history of Toosbuys Torv

 The Torv is designed by the Danish architects Over Byen and is a modern architectural interpretation of a marsh farm typical to South West Jutland.

 By appointment you can see the exhibition Upstairs, where you can learn more about ECCO's values, history and developments within technology, design and production.
-The exhibition is based on high level audio (in English) and visuals in order to engage the visitor in a learning experience about shoe production from A-Z by sensing, playing and touching the elements in the exhibition.
+The exhibition is based on high level audio and visuals in order to engage the visitor in a learning experience about shoe production from A-Z by sensing, playing and touching the elements in the exhibition.

 For more information about the exhibition, please contact: email@example.com